Contents

 1. Fall Prevention and Protection

-The Topic: Fall prevention and protection encompass strategies and equipment designed to minimize the risk of falling from elevated surfaces, such as ladders, scaffolds, or roofs.
+Fall prevention and protection encompasses strategies and equipment designed to minimize the risk of falling from elevated surfaces, such as ladders, scaffolds, or roofs.
+This is critical, as falls are a leading cause of construction-related injuries and fatalities.
+Proper measures can significantly reduce the likelihood of accidents, ensuring worker safety.

-Training Required: Conduct comprehensive training on the proper use of personal protective equipment (PPE), including harnesses and lanyards.
+Conduct comprehensive training on the proper use of personal protective equipment (PPE), including harnesses and lanyards.
 Emphasize the importance of regular equipment inspections and adherence to OSHA regulations.

 2. Electrical Safety

-Training Required: Cover the basics of electrical hazards, safety measures when working with power tools, and procedures for working near power lines.
+Cover the basics of electrical hazards, safety measures when working with power tools, and procedures for working near power lines.
 Include hands-on exercises and demonstrations to reinforce learning.

 3. Materials Handling